Lavitzio/XpCounter/README.md

 # XpCounter upgraded from 1.12 to 1.13 by Lavitz
 *Version 1.12.2 - Aug 11 2019*

 I will update and clean up this README later.
-I also may add features, including labels for the on-screen display.
+I will also add some features, including labels for the on-screen display and making the on-screen display look much nicer.

 If you have any feedback or suggestions, or want to contribute localization or code, please feel free to set up a pull request on GitHub or message me on Twitter!